 Long haired german shepherd vs short haired

-- The main difference in these dogs is that a short haired German Shepherd has a double coat, whereas a long haired German Shepherd has a single long coat.
+- The major difference in these dogs is that a short-haired German Shepherd has a double coat, whereas a long-haired German Shepherd has a single long coat.

 Appearance of the Long Haired German Shepherd

 This breed is tall, and they resemble wolves.
 Their alertness can be seen by the erect ears they have.
 Their tail is furry, they have a long coat and their muzzle is long.

 They come in various colors, however some colors can develop because of the recessive gene that a long-haired German Shepherd has.
 Various fur colors that they usually have are:

 Want to adopt a long-haired german shepherd?
 Check out – how much does a German Shepherd cost?